na-na-hi/renget/archive/guier.md

 Along with derelict outposts of various types, [caves](https://starcitizen.tools/Caves_and_caverns), small underground facilities, derelict settlements, [a prison](https://starcitizen.tools/Prison), and an outlaw space station called [Grim Hex](https://starcitizen.tools/Grim_HEX).
 You can visit all these seamlessly without any loading screens.
 There are over [100 flyable ships/variants](https://starcitizen.tools/Purchasing_ships), that can be bought for [in-game currency](https://starcitizen.tools/Alpha_UEC).
 The game currently offers a few different professions, with various levels of polish and depth that I've given a brief rundown further down below.

-As it stands, **there is no solid release date** for any "official" persistent universe launch, as we are still waiting on many more features, along with [core backend networking technology](https://youtu.be/cVvp1b7thzw?t=65) to allow multiple game servers to work simultaneously in a "server mesh" ([recently unveiled a working prototype here](https://youtu.be/xKWa4WoTkV4?t=5140)) that will enable CIG to add far more content, such as additional star systems and players within the same game shard.
+As it stands, **there is no solid release date** for any "official" persistent universe launch, as we are still waiting on many more features, along with [core backend networking technology](https://www.youtube.com/watch?v=LTopxLqh5wE) to allow multiple game servers to work simultaneously in a "server mesh" that will enable CIG to add far more content, such as additional star systems and players within the same game shard.
 [This recent video shows off what StarEngine can currently do](https://www.youtube.com/watch?v=nWm_OhIKms8), but it's far from finished.

 **[Squadron 42](https://starcitizen.tools/Squadron_42)** is a cinematic single-player campaign that takes place in the [Vega](https://starcitizen.tools/Vega_system) and [Odin](https://starcitizen.tools/Odin_system) Star Systems, set before the events of the persistent universe.
 Chris Roberts said himself that SQ42 will be "this generation's wing commander", and has, for the most part, been the main development focus of CIG.
 SQ42 boasts an impressive A-list Hollywood cast with actors such as Gary Oldman, Mark Hamill, Gillian Anderson, Mark Strong, Andy Serkis, John Rhys-Davies, and more.